Since its inception in 2015, the New York State Department of Financial Services (NYSDFS)

 BitLicense has been a source of controversy and debate.
 Most regulators regard the BitLicense controls as reasonable measures to reduce the inherent risks in transmitting and holding custody of A cryptocurrency (or crypto currency) is a digital asset des...
 More.
 However, opponents of the BitLicense see it as expensive, intrusive, and unjustly targeting crypto start-ups and violating crypto end-user privacy.

 Two of the biggest factors influencing reluctance to acquire the NYSDFS BitLicense are the associated costs and privacy.
 With a thirty-page application—that comes with a $5,000 application fee—gathering and constructing all the information for the application process alone can amount to upwards of $100,000.
-Many view the questions in the application as digging too deeply—e.g., it asks about the history of the business as well as information about its’ owners and operators, financial records, and compliance programs such as Anti-Money Laundering (AML) and know your customer (KYC).
+Many view the questions in the application as digging too deeply—e.g., it asks about the history of the business as well as information about its’ owners and operators, financial records, and compliance programs such as Anti-Money Laundering (AML) and The know your customer or know your client (KYC) guidelines ...
+More.

 Furthermore, much like the standards put on a traditional financial institution, it requires an approved virtual asset business to also have a qualified Chief Information Security officer, written compliance and anti-fraud policies, and disaster recovery procedures.